squidfunk/mkdocs-material/docs/tutorials/social/basic.md

 ## Logos

-By default, the plugin uses the logo that set for the whole site, either through the `theme.logo` or the `theme.icon.logo` setting.
-You can set your own logo specific for the social cards if you want this to be different.
-The path used is relative to your project root and needs to point to an SVG file or a pixel image of appropriate size and with transparent background.
+By default, the plugin uses the logo that you set for the whole site, either through the `theme.logo` or the `theme.icon.logo` setting.
+The difference between the two is that the `theme.icon.logo` version will directly embed the logo's SVG code into the HTML, allowing it to inherit CSS color settings.
+When you use `theme.logo`, the Material includes the logo as an image.

+You can set your own logo specific for the social cards as well.
+The path used is relative to your project root and needs to point to an SVG file or a pixel image.
+It should be rectangular and have a transparent background.
-!!! tip "Question"
-    **@squidfunk**, not sure about the last sentence, what are the requirements?

 !!! example "Set your own logo"